vjhebbar/Onboarding-Selenium/README.md

 A driver provides a unified interface for automating interaction with a browser.
 For example, `WebDriver` is an abstract interface that allows you to open a browser window and navigate, or drive, through the page to get to the desired page or perform the requested action, such as entering values in a form and clicking buttons.
 Further, you read the page and verify that it contains the correct values and properties.

-There are several concrete drivers available, such as `FirefoxDriver`, and `ChromeDriver`, which will drive Firefox and Chrome.
+There are several concrete drivers available, such as `FirefoxDriver`, and `ChromeDriver`, which will drive Firefox and Chrome, respectively.
 Using these drivers, you can see the browser perform the actions in real-time.
 While this can be useful for debugging, for testing purposes, this would create too much performance overhead.
 Instead, it is common to use light-weight versions of the web driver for faster tests.
-For example, [HtmlUnitDriver](https://github.com/SeleniumHQ/selenium/wiki/HtmlUnitDriver), provides a fast driver; however, it is always effective for rendering pages with Javascript.
+For example, [HtmlUnitDriver](https://github.com/SeleniumHQ/selenium/wiki/HtmlUnitDriver) provides a fast driver; however, it is still generally effective for rendering pages with Javascript.
 Alternatively, it is possible to use headless versions of browsers, such as the recent headless version of Chrome.
 This is what we'll be using for this workshop.

 **EXERCISE**: Comment out the headless options for Chrome.
 You should be able to see the browser startup.

 ### Checking values

 In a browser, a html page is represented by DOM, a document model consisting of a tree of elements, attributes, and values.
-XPath is a tree selector language that makes it easy to write a query to select all elements that match a criteria.
+XPath is a tree selector language that makes it easy to write a query to select all elements that match a criterion.

 ##### Quick reference